 The Department of Hispanic & Latin American Studies participates in the honors program.
 Eligibility requirements, application procedures and specific project expectations are available from your major or minor adviser, or the Director of Academic Programs.

 Topics courses offer a variety of themes and approaches not found in our regular course offerings.
-Recent topics courses have included: Las Voces de Inmigrants y Exiliados en la Narrativa Postmoderna Espanola; Ethics of Civic Engagement; Consuming Culture: Latin American Literature and Consumer Culture; Constructions of a Female Killer; Frontera: The U.S./Mexico Border; Spanish in the United States; Brazilian Literature, Culture, and the Arts; Oral History and Literary Traditions of Amazonia.
+Recent topics courses have included: Las Voces de Inmigrants y Exiliados en la Narrativa Postmoderna Espanola; Ethics of Civic Engagement; Consuming Culture: Latin American Literature and Consumer Culture; Brazilian Literature, Culture, and the Arts; Oral History and Literary Traditions of Amazonia.
 Prerequisite: varies.
 Offered fall and/or spring, depending on instructor availability, and announced at the time of registration.
 (4 credits)

 The department offers independent study options in the form of tutorials, independent projects, internships, and preceptorships.
 For more information contact the department and review the Curriculum section of the catalog.

 Hispanic Studies Major

 A major in Hispanic Studies consists of a minimum of eleven courses beyond HISP 204 or HISP 220.
 Every major plan must be designed in consultation with a Department of Hispanic Studies faculty advisor.
-It will include HISP 305; either HISP 111 or HISP 331; the one-credit Junior Seminar HISP 388 (to be taken during the on-campus semester of Junior year); HISP 488; at least three additional courses at the 300 level (excluding topics courses); and at least three courses at the 400 level (excluding topics courses).
+It will include HISP 305; either HISP 111 or HISP 331; the one-credit Junior Seminar HISP 388 (to be taken during the on-campus semester of Junior year); HISP 488; at least three additional courses at the 300 level (except topics courses); and at least three courses at the 400 level (except topics courses).
 The eleventh course is elective.
 Students must take one course from each of the four categories (areas) of the department curriculum at either the 300 or 400 level: (1) Origins and Beginnings, (2) Modern Hispanic Voices, (3) Language, Linguistics, and Community, and (4) Hispanic Peoples and Cultures: Interdisciplinary Approaches.